-SHARMINI PERIES: Gerry, let’s start with the why you embarked on this endeavor in the first place, to explore if the U.S. worker actually gained some benefits from U.S. imperialism.
+SHARMINI PERIES: Jerry, let’s start with the why you embarked on this endeavor in the first place, to explore if the U.S. worker actually gained some benefits from U.S. imperialism.

 GERALD EPSTEIN: Right, as you said- you know, I wrote this chapter actually quite a while ago, just as the United States was about to invade Iraq in 2003.
 And the question I was asking myself is- well, this seemed to be a wildly popular decision on the part of the Bush administrations, George W. Bush, including among workers.
 And my- the question I was asking myself is, why?
 This seemed like such a despicable, immoral, and crazy act.
 Why was it so wildly popular among people including U.S. working class?

 GERALD EPSTEIN: So, I decided to actually go out and look, try to put together a conceptual framework, look at the numbers, and see whether, in the recent past at that time, U.S. workers had benefited from U.S. imperialism.
 And, as you suggested in your introduction, there are different ways think about imperialism.
 One is, imperialism that involves the use of military force to achieve hegemony over other countries and extract benefits from them.
 And since I was interested in the invasion of Iraq, I decided to try to estimate mostly that kind of imperialism.